watea/AndroidSsdpClient/README.md

 ## Discussion

-The used primitives and .gradle integration has been foreseen to work seamlessly in Android environment.
-But you may use the library in any other projects.
+The used primitives and .gradle integration have been foreseen to work seamlessly in Android environment.
+But you may adapt and use the library in any other projects.

 ## License